 Avoiding salty or processed foods around this time, which will contribute to water retention, can help to alleviate bloating.
 Yes, that means avoiding your favourite snacks when you're in need of comfort food.
 Sob.

 But Druet suggest that you try to eat protein in the form of chicken, eggs and healthy fats (such as nuts and avocados).
-You should also steer clear of anything too fibre-rich, as these will just contribute to gas.
+You should also steer clear of anything too fiber-rich, as these will just contribute to gas.
 Of course, caffeine and alcohol are also off limits, as caffeine is a stimulant and can upset your digestive system, while alcohol contributes to bloating.

 However, if you like working out, there is good news: "One of the best things you can do to beat bloat is to indulge in light exercise," says Druet.
 "This can boost sluggish digestion and help clear excess gas out of the body."